MineCYper-Team/MineCYper/README.md

 Minesweeper in C, powered by your terminal.
 Made for the final computing project of CY Tech's Pré-ING1 year.

-## I want to play this game straight from source !
-What do I do ?
+## How do I play this game ?
-First things first, open a terminal.
-Oh and do that on Linux.
-There was no budget for Windows compatibility. *(There was no budget at all.)*
+First things first, open a terminal on a Linux distribution.
+Sorry, there was no budget for Windows compatibility. *(There was no budget at all.)*

 Next, you'd want to use *git* to clone this repository.
 ```bash